ItishaJain123/MySQLAssignment/README.md

 The ER diagram above illustrates the relationships between various entities in the database schema.

-For any questions or clarifications, please reach out to Itisha Jain at jainitisha192@gmail.com.
+For any questions or clarifications, please reach out to ME at jainitisha192@gmail.com.